 In many countries, developmental paediatric services are still developing.
 That means children identified as having developmental disorders or disabilities may not always get the support they need.
-To overcome this problem, invest in training frontline workers and specialists, helping them build up expertise in several disciplines.
+To overcome this problem, invest in training frontline workers and specialists, helping them build up expertise in several disciplines, and acquire skills such as listening, empathy, and problem-solving.
 Tools such as the international Guide for Monitoring Child Development are useful to build such capacities at the primary care level and in specialized services.